 Experience tells us that those brands that continue to invest in marketing communication during economic downturns find themselves on a stronger trajectory on the other side of the crisis.
 Consistency in communications matters.
 Plus, people are online more than ever now.

 Developing content—whether it is a virtual webinar, a panel discussion or a white paper—signals you’re taking the time to educate and inspire others, which is still highly relevant today.
 Be mindful about the content, and certainly avoid aggressive selling, but do continue with content marketing that provides relevant information as people and businesses continue to plan for a new normal on the other side of the pandemic.
 Plus, the communication you produce signals your company’s stability, its commitment to customers and its agility in adapting to the changing times.

 Lives are being impacted in more ways than we can discuss here, so being human matters more than ever.
 It means continuing to connect in an authentic and compassionate way.

 A quote we love from Maya Angelou that we believe rings true during these inside-out times:

 “I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

 During virtual meetings our business conversations are taking on a more personal tone, and we’re talking with our peers on a deeper level, too.
-More than ever people want and need to engage in a meaningful way—and this also applies to B2B brands’ communications.
+More than ever people want and need to engage in a meaningful way—and this also applies to B2C and B2B brand communications.

-With B2B brand communications, it has always been our recommendation to use a tone of people talking to people.
-Today’s challenging times underscore the need for B2B content marketing to display authenticity, compassion, and if you have one, your B2B brand’s purpose.
+With B2C and B2B brand communications, it has always been our recommendation to use a tone of people talking to people.
+Today’s challenging times underscore the need for both B2C and B2B content marketing to display authenticity, compassion, and if you have one, your company's purpose.

 While content should infuse plenty of empathy, it should balance that with providing helpful business information people are searching for about products, services and solutions.